 5) Event logging should be forwarded to a centralized SIEM (Security Information and Event Management) monitoring system.
 This way suspicious behavior on client assets can be monitored.
 The SIEM can also fetch data from an IDS (Intrusion Detection System).
 The goal here is to gain more visibility of the attacker's behavior.
 Based on SIEM use-cases, alerts can be created and further action can be taken.
 This process is also known as threat hunting based on the "pyramid of pain" principle.
 Next, a blue team security analyst might use EPP (2) to block a binary or quarantine a client asset to prevent further lateral movement.
 Also, a blue team analyst can decide to further lower user privileges by changing policies in your endpoint privilege security control (4) or sharpen GPO policies (1).

 Please note that the right processes, integration and mandates should be in place in order for this framework to succeed within your IT security operations.
 The actual security products of these five security controls are irrelevant as long as there is no vendor lock-in.
 Nonetheless, here are some non-sponsored/non-biased solutions for each security control:

 2) Endpoint Protection Platform (EDR) - MDE (Microsoft Defender for Endpoint)

 4) Endpoint Privilege Management - CyberArk Endpoint Privilege Management

-5) SIEM - By using Sysmon, Windows event logging should be forwarded to a centralized ELK SIEM.
+5) SIEM - By using Sysmon, Windows event logging should be forwarded to a centralized ELK or Sentinel SIEM.